csplevuanh/levuanh/index.md

    I study how to enforce geometric, physical, and causal constraints during training so that models produce outputs that are consistent and physically plausible.
 The goal is to move toward reasoning that is more structured and traceable, rather than purely statistical.

 2. **Constraint-Aware Optimization and Reinforcement Learning**
-   I develop optimization and reinforcement learning methods that incorporate constraints directly into training.
+   I develop optimization and reinforcement learning methods that place constraints directly into training.
 This helps improve reliability while also reducing unnecessary computational cost.

 3. **Decision-Making in High-Stakes Settings**
    I am interested in applying these ideas to real-world humanitarian problems where reliability matters, such as geospatial coordination, rural logistics, and crisis response.
 These settings provide a way to evaluate how well models behave under real and emergent constraints.